Originally posted November 12th, 2018/ Most recent update April 12th, 2019

 They also serve yogurt, oatmeal, and coffee.

 My complaint with Cardigan is their only location is on the skyway.
 This means that they are closed on the weekends so unless you work somewhere along the skyway it is pretty difficult to get to.
-So, with that, they lose a donut hole for accessibility.
+So, with that, they lose a couple of donut holes for accessibility.

 Overall, I would absolutely visit again if I have some time during the week.
 Because MMMMF some of the best donuts in downtown Minneapolis are found here.